alrokayan/hadoop-openstack-easy/README.rst

 	hadoop fs -copyFromLocal text /user/root/text

-(2) In your computer that runs Eclipse, download *Hadoop Eclipse Plugin* from the last section in this page: http://wiki.apache.org/hadoop/EclipsePlugIn and place it in Eclipse plugin folder.
+(4) In your computer that runs Eclipse, download *Hadoop Eclipse Plugin* from the last section in this page: http://wiki.apache.org/hadoop/EclipsePlugIn and place it in Eclipse plugin folder.

-(3) Download Hadoop Jars (preferred stable): http://hadoop.apache.org/releases.html#Download and uncompress it, then place it in your home or C:\\ directory, or anywhere you like.
+(5) Download Hadoop Jars (preferred stable): http://hadoop.apache.org/releases.html#Download and uncompress it, then place it in your home or C:\\ directory, or anywhere you like.

-(4)	Open Eclipse then choose: File -> New -> Project -> *MapReduce Project*.
+(6)	Open Eclipse then choose: File -> New -> Project -> *MapReduce Project*.

-(5)	Put any project name, then click ``Configure Hadoop install directory…``, then click ``Browse...`` and select your uncompressed Hadoop Jars folder, example: /Users/alrokayan/hadoop-0.22.0, then click Apply -> OK -> Finish.
+(7)	Put any project name, then click ``Configure Hadoop install directory…``, then click ``Browse...`` and select your uncompressed Hadoop Jars folder, example: /Users/alrokayan/hadoop-0.22.0, then click Apply -> OK -> Finish.

-(6)	Drag (or copy-and-past) the three .java files from ``Eclipse-Example`` folder (``WordCountDriver.java``, ``WordCountMap.java``, and ``WordCountReduce.java``) into the ``src`` folder (not the project it self) in Eclipse, then choose copy, then press OK.
+(8)	Drag (or copy-and-past) the three .java files from ``Eclipse-Example`` folder (``WordCountDriver.java``, ``WordCountMap.java``, and ``WordCountReduce.java``) into the ``src`` folder (not the project it self) in Eclipse, then choose copy, then press OK.

-(7)	From Eclipse: right-click on WorkCountDriver.java -> Run As -> Run On Hadoop with the following settings:
+(9)	From Eclipse: right-click on WorkCountDriver.java -> Run As -> Run On Hadoop with the following settings:

 ::

-	Hostname: <MASTER VM HOST IP ADDRESS>
-	Installation directory: /usr/lib/hadoop
-	Username: root
-	Password: <MASTER VM PASSWORD>
+	Host: localhost
+	Port: 50020

-(8) Login to the master node and execute: ``hadoop fs -cat /user/root/output/part-00000`` you should see:
+(10) Login to the master node and execute: ``hadoop fs -cat /user/root/output/part-00000`` you should see:

 ::